manuel-serrano/fst-artifact/README.md

 sudo apt install -y libgmp-dev libgmp10 autoconf automake libtool libunistring-dev gnuplot
 ```

-One the requirements are installed and operational, clone the [GITHUB]
+One the requirements are installed and operational, clone the [GITHUB] (see
-(see above) repository and install all the compilers and benchmarks
+above) repository and install all the compilers and benchmarks needed to produce
-needed to produce the figures using the following command (which maybe
+the figures using the following command (which takes around 4-6 hours):
-last around 2 hours):

 ```shell
 ./scripts/install.sh